-VADE MECUM, FOR RESPONSIBLE INTERNATIONAL INFORMATION
+VADEMECUM FOR RESPONSIBLE INTERNATIONAL INFORMATION

+This Vademecum has been produced within the European project DevReporter Network (ended in 2016).
 The devreporter project was created with the aim of guaranteeing the right of European citizens to be well-informed on international events and global problems.
 In order to do so, it relies on information related to cooperation and development.

 Our goal is to promote a journalism with a more global vision, for global citizens.

-The devreporter project is based on the idea that the changes that are taking place in the cooperation sector and in the media make it necessary to update the relationship between media professionals and the communications departments of organizations.
+The devreporter project was based on the idea that the changes that are taking place in the cooperation sector and in the media make it necessary to update the relationship between media professionals and the communications departments of organizations.
 We need to renew our rhetoric in order to improve the quality of the information we offer.
 The challenges to development and international solidarity are becoming increasingly complex, urgent, and interrelated.
 As a result, it is essential that we provide the public (who is not familiar with these matters) with adequate, precise and understandable information.
 Journalists and NGOs need to develop new abilities, new knowledge and new methods in order to inform and educate European public opinion on matters that often seem distant from their everyday lives, but which are essential to people all over the world.

 During the three years of the devreporter project, we have carried out multiple activities for analysis, training and debate.
-We have also revised the codes of ethics elaborated by NGOs on a European level and those of journalists in our three regions

-(see list in the annex).
+We have also revised the codes of ethics elaborated by NGOs on a European level and those of journalists in our three regions (see list in the annex).
 And now we, journalists, organizations, local administrations, professionals and students, members of the devreporter network, feel that in order to improve the quantity and quality of the international information available on matters of development and international solidarity, we must: